 2002 – The Ralph G. Anderson Building was completed and is home to the Department of Mechanical Engineering.

-2011 - The Davis Marksbury Building was opened in February and dedicated in October.
-The facility represents Phase II of UK’s Digital Village for research activity conducted by faculty in the UK Center for Visualization and Virtual Environments, the Department of Electrical and Computer Engineering and the Department of Computer Science, all of which are part of the UK College of Engineering.
-It was UK’s first Leadership in Energy and Environmental Design (LEED) – certified Gold project by the U.S. Green Building Council.
+February 2011 – The Davis Marksbury Building opened.
+A dedicated was held in October.
+The facilitiy was UK’s first Leadership in Energy and Environmental Design (LEED) – certified Gold project by the U.S. Green Building Council.

 September 2012 – After 22 years as dean of the College of Engineering, Thomas Lester stepped down and was replaced by John Y. Walz, who had been head of the chemical engineering department at Virginia Tech.

 April 2016 – Alumnus Joe Halcomb and his wife, Joani, donated $7 million to transform the Department of Biomedical Engineering.
 The department was renamed the F. Joseph Halcomb III, M.D.
 Department of Biomedical Engineering.
 It became the first name department on UK’s campus.

 June 2016 – Dean John Walz resigned from the College of Engineering to become president of the Milwaukee School of Engineering.
 Larry E. Holloway, who had recently stepped down as chair of the Department of Electrical and Computer Engineering, was named interim dean.

 August 2017 – The $3.5 million James and Gay Hardymon Center for Student Success opened on the fully renovated third floor of F. Paul Anderson Tower.